karldreta/rock-paper-scissors-proj/README.md

 --- Events can have many event listeners.

 Now the game can be played, but it still looks booooooring, we should give it some style.
 See ya, later!

+## Added CSS

+--- I made it look like a football (or any other sports) game Scoreboard

+--- I saw some cool way to style buttons from this guy on YouTube, check him out! => https://www.youtube.com/@OnlineTutorialsYT

+--- The fonts I got from: https://fonts.google.com/

+--- The icons I got from: https://fontawesome.com/